Potrero Generating Station: Closure

-Current state and development
+Redevelopment

 Associate Capital, a firm that focuses on mixed use, in-fill projects that require a long-term vision and focus, bought the site in September 2017.

 The proposed project will be a majority residential, mixed-use and mixed-income neighborhood delivering approximately 2,600 homes; 600,000 square feet of office; 600,000 square feet of Research & Development; 100,000 square feet of retail; and community amenities.
 Anchored by a 300-foot stack, the project will feature 6.66 acres of parks and open space, a boutique hotel adapted from a former steam power facility, and restaurants, cafes, shops and stores.

 The development will be adjacent to Pier 70, a mixed commercial and residential use development by Orton Development, Inc. and Forest City Development.
+As of 2025, a 105-unit apartment building has been completed.